As the housing market appears dim due to rising rates and decreased affordability, being able…

 - Lower closing costs.
+Do VA loans have closing costs?
 As we mentioned, even though VA loan borrowers do not need to worry about a down payment, closing costs are still part of the equation.
 But in their favor, they pay as little to 1-3% closing costs, when the average for a typical first-time homebuyer is 3-5%.
 While there may be ways to work around this, it depends on what your chosen mortgage lender has set in place or other external factors, such as the seller offering to pay the closing costs.

 - Foreclosure assistance.
 Foreclosure assistance may not be a situation that every borrower comes across but can be very valuable to VA loan borrowers who are in pursuit of foreclosing their current home.
 The Department of Veterans Affairs (VA) aims to help Veterans retain their homes or avoid foreclosure.
 If you are struggling to make your mortgage payments, reach out to a VA loan service like RWM Home Loans as soon as possible.

 - No limits.
+How many times can you use a VA loan?
 For a long time, there were limitations to how much money one can borrow through a VA loan.
 Recently, the government has announced that there will be no limit cap to how much a veteran or active-duty military can borrow for a home, allowing those to borrow more money off the bat.

 - Veterans Administration.
 VA.gov states that “eligible veterans, service members, and survivors with full entitlement no longer have limits on loans over $144,000.”
 This means you won’t have to pay a down payment, and they guarantee to your lender that if you default on a loan over $144,000, the Veterans Administration will pay them up to 25% of the loan amount.